MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/tasks/load-building-workbench.md

 # required metadata

 title: Load building workbench
-description: This procedure shows how to work with the Load building workbench.
+description: This topic describes how to work with the load building workbench.
 author: Henrikan
 manager:
 ms.date: 10/30/2020